jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_1/1_5_Installing_Software.md

 $ curc-quota
 ```

-- 'curc-quota' should give you your disk usage.
+`curc-quota` should give you your disk usage.

 Here is the “map” of ALPINE for reference.